MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 -  Using the New-NAVTableConnection cmdlet provides a more static and global way of registering a table connection.
 The registered table connection is stored to the application database, which makes it always available for all client sessions all times.

 #### Using the REGISTERTABLECONNECTION function
-The REGISTERTABLECONNECTION function can be called from from anywhere in your application code.
-Where you place the call depends on what you want to achieve.
+The REGISTERTABLECONNECTION function can be called from anywhere in your application code.
 For example, you might want to register the connection when the company is initialized, as in the example that follows, or when the page that uses the external table opens.

 The REGISTERTABLECONNECTION function has the following syntax: